 - the clinical methods used to measure effectiveness

-The American Family Physician review of PPIs concluded that the biggest difference between Prilosec and Nexium was price.
 Until March 2014, Nexium was available only by prescription and at a significantly higher price.
-Nexium now offers an OTC product that’s priced competitively with Prilosec OTC.
+Nexium now offers an over-the-counter (OTC) product that’s priced competitively with Prilosec OTC.
 However, generic omeprazole may be less expensive than Prilosec OTC.

-Traditionally, insurance companies did not cover OTC products.
+Traditionally, insurance companies didn’t cover OTC products.
 However, the PPI market has led many to revise their coverage of Prilosec OTC and Nexium OTC.
 If your insurance still doesn’t cover OTC PPIs, a prescription for generic omeprazole or esomeprazole may be your best option.

-Most people don’t experience too many side effects from PPIs.
-Infrequently, people experience:
+Most people don’t have side effects from PPIs.
+Infrequently, people may experience:

-These side effects may be more likely if you take esomeprazole, than if you take omeprazole.
+These side effects may be more likely with esomeprazole than omeprazole.

 It’s also believed that both of these PPIs may increase the risk of:

-- spine and wrist fractures in postmenopausal women, especially if the medications are taken for a year or more, or at higher doses
+- spine and wrist fractures in postmenopausal people, especially if the medications are taken for a year or more or at higher doses

 - bacterial inflammation of the colon, especially after hospitalization